MCV-2025-C1-Project/Team5/README.md

 #### To execute automatically

-#TODO makefile

-If has been configured a Make command with the best hyperparameters set to simplify the computation of the descriptors.
-Just by executing:
+For convenience, the project includes a **Makefile** that automates the execution of the main stages of the pipeline.
+You can simply run:

 ```bash
 make descriptors
 ```

+This command computes all descriptors in the HSV and LAB color spaces with a bin size of 5, which are the best configuration found during experimentation, for both the Museum and Query datasets.

 #### To execute manually